GradySimon/neural-network-building-blocks/index.md

 Deep learning is hot.
 New architectures are published all the time, setting the state of the art on a huge variety of different tasks.

 Research is outpacing application.
-New architectures are being created so frequently that it's difficult to keep track of what's out there.
-The machine learning practitioner is drowning in options: should I use an RNN or a feedforward architecture?
-Wait, does that "R" stand for recurrent or recursive?
-Attentional models seem promising - have they been applied to this problem?
+Exotic new architectures are being created so frequently that it's difficult to keep track of what's out there.
+The practitioner is drowning in options.

-Neural network architectures tend to be highly modular.
-Certain components are used over and over in different architectures.
-LSTMs, for example have been one of the darlings of 2015, finding application in all kinds of different networks.
-Much of the recent innovation in deep learning has been in using these components together in new and exciting ways.
-Connect a convolutional net to an LSTM and you get a video processor.
+It helps to take a modular perspective.
+Each new paper features a new architecture, but usually it's just a new arrangement of familliar building blocks, maybe with one or two totally novel components.

-This article is an attempt to catalog these building blocks and make it easier to understand when and how they should be used.
+This page is intended as a reference guide to the building blocks of neural networks.
+It covers how they work, what they accomplish, and how to use them.

 ## Layers, units
 Neural networks are made up of layers.
 Sometimes we construct a single logical layer out of multiple simple layers.
 These compound layers are sometimes called units, as in "Gated Recurrent Unit".